cysouw/diathesis/text/c06_prepositions.md

 c. ^* Ich wasche den Fleck.
 :::

-The result of this diathesis [@last b] is a caused-motion construction, similar to the diatheses as described in [@sec:prepositions-intransitive-location-as-result; sec:prepositions-transitive-location-as-result].
+The result of this diathesis [@last b] is a caused-motion construction, similar to the diatheses as described in [@sec:prepositions-intransitive-location-as-result; @sec:prepositions-transitive-location-as-result].
 However, this is a completely different diathesis because the object is changed.
 The new accusative object always is a part of the original object [called a "partitive" interpretation in @levin1993: 53], hence the term *Teil* in the German name.
 The exact reverse diathesis is attested with preverbs (see [@sec:preverb-location-antiresultative]).

 These verbs, like *kämmen* 'to comb' [@next a,b] also allow for subsequent alternation, namely [@next c] to raise a possessor from the prepositional phrase to a dative (see [@sec:prepositions-possessor-of-location-to-dative-experiencer-accusative]), and then even make this dative self-inflicting reflexive [@next d]